asynkron/protoactor-website/hugo/content/docs/scrapyard/pids.md

-# Lesson 2: Actor References.

-In the actors' system, there would be no sense if it did not consist of several actors that interact with each other.
-As we know from the first module, actors interact with each other by sending messages.
-So to be able to send a message, one actor needs some reference to another actor.
+Actors interact with each other by sending messages.
+So to be able to send a message, one actor needs some form of reference to another actor.

 ![](../../images/2_2_1.png)